-The time, when psychology viewed individuals as passive vessels reacting to stimuli, has passed.
-Individuals are decision makers, with choices, preferences, and a set of values and strengths that allow them to learn, excel and hopefully remain resilient in adverse circumstances.
+The time when psychology viewed individuals as passive vessels reacting to stimuli has passed.
+Individuals are decision-makers, with choices, preferences, and a set of values and strengths that allow them to learn, excel, and hopefully remain resilient in adverse circumstances.

-Positive psychology arose from the need to redirect psychology back to its two neglected missions: to make normal people stronger and more productive, and to develop and nurture high talent.
+Positive psychology arose from the need to redirect psychology back to its two neglected missions: to make people stronger and more productive, and to develop and nurture high talent.

 The Field’s Three Main Topics

 The major contributions of positive psychology have three main themes.
-Here we will provide a brief overview of the field at the early stages of its development.

 1. What Makes One Moment Better than the Next?

-- Chris Peterson‘s work is on optimism;
+- Chris Peterson (2000) conducts work on optimism.

-2. Positive Personalities Offer Hope
+2. Positive Personalities

 3. People and Experiences are Embedded in a Social Context

-- Winner describes the effects of families on nurturing talent.
+- Winner (2000) describes the effects of families on nurturing talent.

-- The environments people currently live in are so different from the ancestral environments to which their bodies and brains have adapted that they are often misfit in modern surroundings;
+- The environments people currently live in are so different from the ancestral environments to which their bodies and brains have adapted that they are often misfit in modern surroundings.

 - Selection tends to be competitive and to involve zero-sum outcomes.

-After identifying some of the major obstacles to well-being, Buss provides concrete strategies to overcome them.
+After identifying some of the major obstacles to wellbeing, Buss provides concrete strategies to overcome them.
 This makes his article not only an interesting read but a valuable tool.

 Positive Personal Traits

-1. Subjective Well-Being
+1. Subjective Wellbeing

 - Can we increase optimism?

-- How does an overly pessimistic culture affect the well-being of its citizens?
+- How does an overly pessimistic culture affect the wellbeing of its citizens?

 - The need for competence;

 - The need for belonging;